Limnoria/Limnoria-doc/develop/using_wrap.rst

     Requires that the caller be a registered user.

-matches, regexp, errmsg

-    Searches the args with the given regexp and returns the matches.
-If no match is found, errmsg is given.

-public

-    Requires that the command be sent in a channel instead of a private message.

-private

-    Requires that the command be sent in a private message instead of a channel.

 otherUser

     Returns the user specified by the username or hostmask in the argument.

-regexpMatcher

-    Gets a matching regexp argument (m// or //).

-validChannel

-    Gets a channel argument once it makes sure it's a valid channel.

-regexpReplacer

-    Gets a replacing regexp argument (s//).

 owner